consbio/psmfc-pmep/README.md

 Data were processed using Python 3.6 using `tools/extract_data.py`.
 This script reads from each dataset, transforms the data as needed, and creates `data/estuaries.json` with the required fields.

+## Changes

+This was originally built in 2017 using [Create React App](https://facebook.github.io/create-react-app/) and [Leaflet](https://leafletjs.com/) and hosted as part of the North Pacific Landscape Conservation Cooperative's (NPLCC) [Conservation Planning Atlas in Data Basin](https://nplcc.databasin.org/).

+This project has since been converted to [GatsbyJS](https://www.gatsbyjs.org/) and [MapboxGL JS](https://docs.mapbox.com/mapbox-gl-js/) in 2019 and hosted by the Pacific States Marine Fisheries Commission (PSMFC).
+This migration is described in more detail in this [article](https://medium.com/@brendan_ward/migrating-from-create-react-app-and-leaflet-to-gatsbyjs-and-mapbox-gl-98b49c2e75c4).

 ## Credits

-Developed by the Conservation Biology Institute in partnership with the Pacific Marine and Estuarine Fish Habitat Partnership (PMEP) and North Pacific Landscape Conservation Cooperative (NPLCC).

-This project was made possible by support from the US Fish and Wildlife Service - NPLCC and the Pacific States Marine Fisheries Commission.
+This project was made possible by financial support from the NPLCC and National Oceanic and Atmospheric Administration - [Office of Habitat Conservation](https://www.fisheries.noaa.gov/about/office-habitat-conservation).